 I have been Assistant Priest at St. Martin’s Parish Church since 1996.
 As a child I was brought up in the Parish.
 I am husband to Sue, a teacher and father of three grown up children, Amy, Rosie and Dave, who all live in London.

-I am currently working on developing the Caritas Charity, which works with young people in difficulty in the Island We have a market garden project and work closely with other agencies such as the probation and community service agencies and Guernsey Prison.
+I am currently working on developing the Caritas Charity, which works with young people in difficulty in the Island We work closely with other agencies such as the probation and community service agencies and Guernsey Prison and we run a café in St. Peter Port.

 I enjoy making pilgrimages to remote places and do so by foot, bike, hitching, swimming or other creative ways.
 Cycling, swimming and lying down are some of my favourite activities.